All couples go through it.

 2. No time to communicate

-Some of these are couples who are busy with their careers and those who are in a long-distance relationship.
+Some couples are busy with their careers or are in a long-distance relationship.

 3. Lack of affection

-All of us have our own ways of showing our love and affection to our partner — our love language.
+We all have ways of showing love and affection to our partner — our love language.
 It might be through physical touches, spending quality time, words of affirmation, showering gifts, or acts of service.

 Some people misinterpret the love language their partner is using because it is not the love language they prefer.
 Thus, they think that their partner is showing less affection.